hongliuliao/thrift-generator/README.md

 thrift-generator
 ================

-A tool to use java interface to generate thrift file
+Creating a thrift file via a Java interface